shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Bond Affinity

-At level 1, you gain affinity for spells in your bonded schools.
+At level 1, you gain affinity for spells in your bonded schools, getting bonuses when casting these spells.
+When you cast a spell in your bonded schools, you can choose one Bond Affinity option that you learned to apply to it.

 You learn one Bond Affinity option.
-You can use this feature to gain bonuses when casting these spells.
-When you cast a spell in your bonded schools, you can choose one bond affinity option that you learned to apply to it.
-You gain bond affinity options as you level up, as shown in the class table.
+You gain Bond Affinity options as you level up, as shown in the class table.
 You may not unlearn a Bond Affinity option, and when you may learn a new Bond Affinity option, you may not replace a Bond Affinity option you already learned.

 -   Adamant: Double your spellcasting ability modifier for this spell cast.
 -   Conserving: After casting this spell, regain spell points equal to this spell’s printed level.
--   Quick: You may cast this spell as a bonus action, as long as the spell’s cast time is 1 action.
+-   Quick: You may cast this spell as a bonus action, if the spell’s cast time is 1 action.
--   Upcast: When you cast this spell, it gets upcast to twice its level.
+-   Upcast: When you cast this spell, it gets upcast to twice its casted level.
--   Reaching: The cast range for this spell is doubled.
+-   Reaching: The Cast Range for this spell cast is doubled.
--   Remote: The tether range for this spell is doubled.
+-   Remote: The Tether Range for this spell cast is doubled.
--   Lasting: The spell duration for this spell is doubled.
+-   Lasting: The Spell Duration for this spell cast is doubled.
--   Animating: You cast this spell as if it didn’t have concentration.
+-   Animating: Concentration isn’t required for this spell cast.

 # Subclassing

 At level 3, you choose a subclass, as listed below.
+The subclass will give you features at levels 3, 5, 7, 11, and 15.

 -   Reality Breaker
 -   Reality Forger